List of Boy Scout calendar illustrations

-Between 1925 and 1990, Brown & Bigelow released for sale a yearly calendar for the Boy Scouts of America (BSA) featuring a painting by illustrators Norman Rockwell (from 1925 to 1976) and Joseph Cesatari (from 1977 to 1990).
-Rockwell missed only two years: 1928 and 1930; Cesatari completed a painting for every year.
-The paintings were used to show scouts of different kinds – Cub Scouts, Scouts BSA (Boy Scouts at the time), Venturing (Explorers at the time), Sea Scouts, and Air Scouts – engaging in mostly outdoor activities.
+Between 1925 and 1990, Brown & Bigelow released for sale a yearly calendar for the Boy Scouts of America (BSA) featuring a painting by illustrators Norman Rockwell (from 1925 to 1976) and Joseph Csatari (from 1977 to 1990).
+Rockwell missed only two years: 1928 and 1930; Csatari completed a painting for every year.
+The paintings were used to show Scouts of different kinds – Cub Scouts, Scouts BSA (Boy Scouts at the time), Venturing (Explorers at the time), Sea Scouts, and Air Scouts – engaging in mostly outdoor activities.
 Today a majority of the paintings, including Forward America and Beyond the Easel, are held in the collection of the National Scouting Museum.
 In 2020 as a part of the BSA's Chapter 11 bankruptcy filing, the organization listed the paintings as assets.
 The rest reside in private collections or the collections of museums such as The Children's Museum of Indianapolis.

-The idea for the calendar series for the Boys Scouts of America was thought up by an unknown staff member at Brown & Bigelow in 1923.
+The idea for the calendar series for the Boy Scouts of America was thought up by an unknown staff member at Brown & Bigelow in 1923.
 After seeing the positive effect on BSA recruitment by their use of Rockwell's paintings, the staff member wondered if Brown & Bigelow could help by publishing a calendar featuring one of his paintings.
 The BSA had used paintings donated to them by the American Red Cross, which had originally commissioned Rockwell paintings for The Red Cross Magazine.
 Later in 1923, James E. West, the Chief Scout Executive, agreed to Brown & Bigelow's proposal for a 1925 calendar with art first used for the Red Cross Magazine.
 They named the chosen painting, A Good Scout (it was originally titled A Red Cross Man in the Making).
-It shows a scout bandaging a foot of a spaniel puppy under the eye of its mother.
+It shows a Scout bandaging a foot of a spaniel puppy under the eye of its mother.
 Assuming the calendar would sell well, the BSA, Brown & Bigelow, and Rockwell worked out a deal for future calendars.
-Rockwell would paint his works years in advance so that the chosen work could also be used as the cover of Boys Life early in the year to advertise that year's BSA calendar.
+Rockwell would paint his works years in advance so that the chosen work could also be used as the cover of Boys' Life early in the year to advertise that year's BSA calendar.
 The calendars were large – 22 × 44.5 in – and featured a single image for the year; users changed the months by tearing off a paper portion at the bottom.